Protonull/PistomQueue/.github/README.md

     # Whether to play a chime to players when they're close to the front of the queue
     -DplayXP=true \

+    # The names of those, separated by commas, who should be exempt from restrictions
+    -DexemptedPlayers="FirstPlayer,SecondPlayer,__Third-Player__" \

     # What proxy to use, if any:
     # - NONE
     # - BUNGEE
     # - VELOCITY
     -Dproxy="NONE" \

-    # The names of those, separated by commas, who should be exempt from restrictions
-    -DexemptedPlayers="FirstPlayer,SecondPlayer,__Third-Player__" \

     # (OPTIONAL) Your Bungee tokens, assuming you've specified Bungee as your proxy, separated by commas
     -DbungeeTokens="Token1,Token2" \

-    # (OPTIONAL) Your Velocity secret, assuming you've specified Velocity as your proxy
+    # (CONDITIONAL) Your Velocity secret, which is required assuming you've specified Velocity as your proxy
     -DvelocitySecret="YourSecret"
 ```